 The aggressive body pattern may be associated with low levels of Agreeableness, as individuals who tend to express their emotions and assert their needs may also be less likely to be cooperative and conform to the expectations of others.

-However, it's important to note that these are just some possible associations, and it's not accurate to say that these patterns are directly related to the five traits of the Big Five personality trait model.
-Additionally, it's also important to consider that individual can present with a combination of these patterns and it's not black and white.
+However, it’s important to note that these are just some possible associations, and it’s not accurate to say that these patterns are directly related to the five traits of the Big Five personality trait model.
+Additionally, it’s also important to consider that an individual can present a combination of these patterns, and it’s not black and white.
 These are just a way to understand the coping mechanisms of an individual in certain situations.

 There are several other personality models that are similar to Wilhelm Reich's Characterology, Steven Kessler's theory of body types, and Ken Dychtwald's "Bodymind" body types, as well as the Big Five model in that they all aim to provide a framework for understanding individual differences in personality.

-The Enneagram of Personality:
+The Enneagram of Personality

 The Enneagram of Personality is a model of human personality that proposes nine distinct types, each associated with a specific set of characteristics, motivations, and coping strategies.
 The Enneagram is based on the idea that all individuals have a dominant personality type that shapes their behavior and interactions with the world.
 The theory suggests that individuals can move between the different types depending on their level of self-awareness and personal growth.